-Summary The high knee-n-crunch is an intermediate standing bodyweight exercise that combines an explosive knee drive with a vertical upper-body crunch, targeting the rectus abdominis and hip flexors while providing cardiovascular conditioning.
-Secondary muscles include the obliques, quadriceps, calves, glutes, shoulders, and lats.
-A 2020 systematic review in the International Journal of Environmental Research and Public Health found that dynamic, multi-joint exercises produce greater overall core muscle activation than isolated core exercises (Martuscello et al., 2020).
+Summary The high knee-n-crunch is an intermediate standing bodyweight exercise that pairs an explosive knee drive with a vertical upper-body crunch.
+It targets the rectus abdominis and hip flexors while elevating heart rate enough to count as cardiovascular conditioning.
+Secondary movers include the obliques, quadriceps, calves, glutes, shoulders, and lats.
+A 2020 systematic review in the International Journal of Environmental Research and Public Health found that dynamic multi-joint exercises produce greater overall core muscle activation than isolated core exercises (Martuscello et al., 2020).
 The key form cue: pull your arms down hard toward the rising knee, as if you are crushing a walnut between your arms and your knee.
-Beginners should start with a slower tempo and can practice high knees and crunches separately before combining them.
+Beginners start with the marching variation at walking pace; advanced athletes use rapid-fire HIIT intervals.

 This guide covers the exact technique, the mistakes that turn the exercise into theater, and the progression path from slow-tempo marching all the way to rapid-fire HIIT sets.